Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ## Verifying the Cilium Installation

-Now that our AKS cluster is deployed, let's verify the Cilium installation.
-Check if your AKS Workloads are running properly by going to the Azure Portal or login in to the cluster.
+Now that the AKS cluster is up and running, we need to confirm that Cilium is installed correctly.
+To do this, you can examine the status of your workloads either through the Azure portal or by connecting directly to the cluster.

 Make Sure `cilium-operator` and `hubble-relay` are running.

 ![Portal AKS Workloads](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksWorkloads.png)

+> [!NOTE]
-**Automatic Scaling:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
-This is because Cilium requires a minimum of two nodes for its network policies and other functionalities to work correctly.
+> **Automatic Scaling:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
+This is because Cilium requires a minimum of two nodes to handle failover and redundancy, which is crucial for maintaining network stability and reliability.

 ![Portal AKS Node Pools](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksNodePools.png)